Two-Qubit Pure Entanglement as Optimal Social Welfare Resource in Bayesian Game: Nash equilibrium

 To illustrate the idea of uncorrelated and correlated Nash equilibrium, here we discuss two examples.

-\emph{Example-1}: Our first example is the famous two-party game called 'battle of sexes' (BoS) where the payoffs of the players are given as in the table-\ref{tab1}.
+{\bf Example-1}: Our first example is the famous two-party game called 'battle of sexes' (BoS) where the pay-offs of the players are given as in the Table-\ref{tab1}.

-The Nash equilibria are the action profile (same as strategy profile, since the players do not have multiple types) $(s_A=0,s_B=0)$ with payoffs $(2,1)$ and the action profile $(s_A=1,s_B=1)$ with payoffs $(1,2)$.
+The Nash equilibria are the action profile (same as strategy profile, since the players do not have multiple types) $(s_A=0,s_B=0)$ with pay-offs $(2,1)$ and the action profile $(s_A=1,s_B=1)$ with pay-offs $(1,2)$.
 Now in a practical scenario, Alice and Bob can follow an equilibrium strategy if each of them deterministically know the action of other party.
 But if the players have ignorance about others' strategy then the achievability of equilibrium strategies are in question.
 In such case, a referee can advice them to reach their goal.
 Let the referee tosses a coin and announces the outcome (head/tail) to both Alice and Bob.
 Upon receiving the outcome head (tail) each party follow the strategy $s_i=0$ ($s_i=1$) and accordingly follow one of the equilibrium strategies.
 This example establishes clear practical usefulness of the idea of correlated equilibrium over the uncorrelated ones.

-\emph{Example-2}: To point out more drastic difference between uncorrelated and correlated Nash equilibrium, let us consider another game known as the 'game of chickens', specified by the payoff table-\ref{tab2}.
-Here the Nash equilibria (uncorrelated) are $(s_A=0,s_B=1)$ with payoffs $(2,7)$ and $(s_A=1,s_B=0)$ with payoffs $(7,2)$.
+{\bf Example-2}: To point out more drastic difference between uncorrelated and correlated Nash equilibrium, let us consider another game known as the 'game of chickens', specified by the pay-off Table-\ref{tab2}.
+Here the Nash equilibria (uncorrelated) are $(s_A=0,s_B=1)$ with pay-offs $(2,7)$ and $(s_A=1,s_B=0)$ with pay-offs $(7,2)$.
 Also in this game there exists a uncorrelated mixed equilibrium strategy.
-If each player chooses the strategies $s_i=0$ and $s_i=1$ with probability $2/3$ and $1/3$, respectively then they have the equilibrium payoff $(14/3,14/3)$.
+If each player chooses the strategies $s_i=0$ and $s_i=1$ with probability $2/3$ and $1/3$, respectively then they have the equilibrium pay-off $(14/3,14/3)$.
 To see this, suppose player $A~(B)$ assigns probability $p~(q)$ to their respective pure action $0$.
 The expected payoff for $A$ $(B)$ to $s_A=0$ $(s_B=0)$ and $s_A=1$ $(s_B=1)$ are respectively $4q+2$ $(4p+2)$ and $7q$ $(7p)$.
 From the definition of mixed strategy equilibrium it is evident that it will be attained when each will yield the same expected payoff for both $s_i=0$ and $s_i=1$ for $i={A,B}$.
 This restricts both $p$ and $q$ to be $2/3$ to attain the expected payoff $(14/3,14/3)$ for the mixed strategy equilibrium.